ethyca/fidesops/docs/fidesops/docs/guides/fidesops_workflow.md

 This step visits all Collections and retrieves all Fields that you've defined in your [Datasets](datasets.md).
 Fidesops builds a graph in accordance with how you've designated your Collections are related, visits each Collection in turn, and gathers all the results together.

 #### Graph building
 Fidesops builds a Directed Acyclic Graph, or DAG, where each location or node corresponds to a Collection in one of your Datasets.
 The graph helps determine the order in which nodes will be visited.
-Fidesops begins with any Collections that can be queried using the supplied identity data, and then points those Collections toward dependent Collections, etc. If fidesops can't determine out how to reach a Collection, it will exit early with a status of `error`.
+Fidesops begins with any Collections that can be queried using the supplied identity data, and then points those Collections toward dependent Collections, etc. If fidesops can't determine how to reach a Collection, it will exit early with a status of `error`.
 To remedy an errored access request, you update how your Collections are related to each other in your Datasets, and resubmit the privacy request.

 ![Access Graph](../img/access_graph.png)